This is the searchbox for the COCC website

-Introduces solid modeling software (CAD) used in design and manufacturing.
-Includes practical applications using the software to capture design intent through part development and to create assemblies using these parts.
+Introduces solid modeling software (computer aided drafting) used in design and manufacturing.
+Includes using the software to capture design intent through part development and creating assemblies with these parts.
 Adheres to engineering and manufacturing standards and formats.
-Recommended preparation: CIS 120.

 An introductory quality control course that includes precision and semi-precision measuring, digital measuring tool operations, measuring practice using digital gauges, micrometers, depth gauge and height gauge measuring tools.
 The course also includes an introduction to statistical process control and pneumatic gauging topics.
 Prerequisites: instructor approval.
 Recommended preparation: MFG 100.